MacDue/Mank-Spec/spec/types.md

 ### Assignability

 A value `x` is assignable to a type `T` if:
-  - x's type is identical to T.
+  - x's type is identical to T
-  - T is the target type in an [assignment statement](#assignments) and is a reference to x's type, in which case the referenced value is set to x.
+  - T is the target type in an [assignment statement](#assignments) and is a reference to x's type, in which case the referenced value is set to x
-  - x's type is a reference to T, x will be (automatically) dereferenced to a value of type T.
+  - x's type is a reference to T, x will be (automatically) dereferenced to a value of type T
-  - T is a reference to x's type at a binding point, and x is an lvalue.
+  - T is a reference to x's type at a binding point, and x is an lvalue

 #### Binding points